- How to clean the washing machine's rubber seal?

 Alternatively, use the special Zanussi/Electrolux cleaner for washing machines, which is available in our webshop here.

-4. If mould does not disappear with cleaning, then the seal will need to be replaced and can be purchased from our webshop here.
+If mould does not disappear with cleaning, then the seal will need to be replaced and can be purchased from our webshop here.
+The seal will need to be installed by a professional technician, do not attempt to replace on your own.

 - Constant washing at low temperatures and excessive use of detergents (enzyme-based) can lead to a build-up of mould and gel-like dirt in the door seal, pipes and drum.
 It can block hoses, cause a bad smell in the washing machine and even leave deposits on the laundry.